Accenture and Adobe Unlock Con - GuruFocus.com

 Accenture (NYSE: ACN) and Adobe (Nasdaq: ADBE) are collaborating to help enterprise marketers unlock the value of their content supply chains.
-The companies have worked together to develop new services based on Adobe’s integrated Content Supply Chain technologies to help marketers more effectively create and deliver content that provides personalized customer experiences at scale.
+The companies have developed new services that help marketers more effectively create and deliver content using Adobe’s integrated Content+Supply+Chain solution, fueling personalized customer experiences at scale.

-Launched at Adobe Summit 2023, the new collaboration combines Accenture’s experience in process improvement, change management and marketing with Adobe’s comprehensive set of creative and experience applications and integrations to assess the content landscape and identify areas for optimization.
-By embracing a data-driven approach to uncover new efficiencies and ways of working, marketing organizations can lower costs while enhancing creativity and driving financial growth.
+Launched at Adobe+Summit 2023, the collaboration combines Accenture’s experience in process improvement, change management and marketing with Adobe’s comprehensive set of creative and experience applications and integrations to assess the content landscape and identify areas ripe for optimization.
+By embracing data to uncover new efficiencies and ways of working, marketing organizations can cut costs, while driving creative and financial growth.

-With rapidly evolving customer preferences and an exploding number of channels, markets and formats, marketers are increasingly challenged to efficiently produce personalized, dynamic and optimized content that brings their brands to life.
+With rapidly evolving customer preferences and the exploding number of channels, markets and formats, marketers are increasingly challenged to efficiently produce personalized, dynamic and optimized content that brings their brands to life.
 According to Accenture+research, 95% of global leaders believe their customers are changing faster than their businesses.
-Together, Accenture and Adobe can help marketers transform their approach to content to be more agile and remain relevant to customers.
+Together, Accenture and Adobe will help marketers transform their approach to content to be more agile amid uncertainty and remain relevant.

-“With the growing velocity of content production comes the need to identify the right content, format and channel for each asset to deliver engaging customer experiences that drive real business impact,” said Jim LaLonde, managing director and lead of the Accenture Adobe Business Group.
-“Leveraging Adobe technology and Accenture capabilities, our new services can bring together the people, tools and workstreams needed for clients to effectively plan, create, manage and deliver content across industries and around the globe.”
+“With the growing velocity of content production comes the need to identity the right content, format and channel for each asset to deliver engaging customer experiences that drive real business impact,” said Jim LaLonde, Accenture, Adobe Business Group lead.
+“Leveraging Adobe technology and Accenture services, our new services bring together the people, tools and workstreams needed for our clients to effectively plan, create, manage and deliver content across industries and around the globe.”

 Justin Merickel, vice president, Business Development and Partners, Adobe, said, “Content fuels the digital economy and together Adobe and Accenture are equipping brands to build high-performing content supply chains that deliver the quantity and variety of effective, personalized content customers now expect.
-With a majority of brands expecting content demand to increase by+at+least+five+times+over+the+next+two+years, Adobe and Accenture will help marketers transform the content supply chain to drive measurable business outcomes.”
+With content demand expected to grow five times over the next two years, Adobe and Accenture will help marketers transform the content supply chain to drive measurable business outcomes.”

-To continue to evolve its own content strategy, Accenture is using the content supply chain services and technologies as part of a broader marketing transformation.
-The capability is providing new insights to align content to relevant campaigns and deliver them through the right channels, based on audience preferences.
+To better command its content, Accenture is piloting the content supply chain services and technologies as part of a broader marketing transformation.
+As a result, the Accenture marketing and communications team has gained transparency into campaign performance, increased alignment with business priorities and improved the ability to track budgets and resources.
+It provided new insights to align content to relevant campaigns and deliver them through the right channels, based on audience preferences.

-“Content is key to our marketing strategy and our brand experience.
-Working with Adobe, we continue to increase our ability to efficiently and effectively produce the right content, for the right audiences, across the right channels,” said Jill Kramer, chief marketing and communications officer at Accenture.
-“What I love is that it also delivers a great experience for our creatives.
-Inspiring creatives with information and assets translates to better content reaching our clients.
-It’s a win-win.”
+“As part of our broader marketing transformation, we collaborated with Adobe on a modular approach to content production that saves time and money, enabling our creative teams to focus on doing what they do best,” said Jill Kramer, chief marketing and communications officer, Accenture.
+“Our transformation is a powerful example of how marketing organizations can unleash the power of creativity by creating and distributing personalized content faster and at scale, while delivering a compelling experience for clients.”

-Accenture and Adobe are showcasing the content supply chain offering at Adobe+Summit+North+America in Las Vegas on March 21-23, 2023 in the Accenture booth, #619.
-To learn more about content supply chain, attend the speaking session S708 “Content+Velocity” featuring Accenture’s Penelope Prett, CIO; Emma McGuigan, senior managing director and lead of Enterprise & Industry Technologies; and Elise Cornille, managing director, Technology marketing, on March 22 at 2:30 p.m.
+Accenture and Adobe are showcasing the new services and technologies at Adobe+Summit+North+America in Las Vegas on March 21-23, 2023 in the Accenture booth, #619.
+To learn more about content supply chain, attend the speaking session S708 “Content+Velocity” featuring Accenture’s Penelope Prett, CIO, Emma McGuigan, global lead, Enterprise & Industry Technologies, and Elise Cornille, Accenture Technology marketing lead, on March 22 at 2:30 p.m.
 PDT.

 About Accenture